StarRocks/starrocks-kubernetes-operator/doc/integration/integration-with-datadog.md

 Datadog provides easy integration of log and metrics collection in the kubernetes environment.
-This document describes how to integrate the Datadog with Starrocks.
+This document describes how to integrate the Datadog with StarRocks.

 > see https://docs.datadoghq.com/containers/kubernetes/installation/?tab=helm for more details.